tierratelematics/goats/README.md

 $ goats info -p <project> -l
 ```

-Last but not least, if you want to execute any command on any of your repositories (e.g. a gitflow start feature), you can use the conveniente run command
+Last but not least, if you want to execute any command on any of your repositories (e.g. a gitflow start feature), you can use the convenient run command

 ```bash
 $ goat run <command> [arguments...]